Find and select a high school

 The School Finder lists schools within 105km of your home.

-If you live further than this from your nearest public school, you can find more information at the Rural and Distance Education website.
+Families who live further than 105km from their nearest public school can find more information on their options at the Rural and Distance Education website.

 How to choose a school

 When selecting a public high school, there are many things to think about.
 What is important to you and your child may be not be the same as other families.